man in black jacket singing on stage

 Royal Welsh College of Music And Drama

 Location: Cardiff, Wales.
-Perfect for Welsh actors who want to form links to the industry here as well a nationally.
+Perfect for Welsh actors who want to form links to the industry here as well as nationally.
 The location for much TV filming, and the National Theatre of Wales.

-• Whilst there is no emphasis on a particular methodology here, this school states that students will use Post-Stanislavski methodologies to investigate their own behaviour as well as texts.
+• While there is no emphasis on a particular methodology here, this school states that students will use Post-Stanislavski methodologies to investigate their own behavior as well as texts.

-• There is a significant inclusion of film work here, with recorded mediate being studied from first year.
+• There is a significant inclusion of film work here, with recorded media being studied from the first year.

 • There is an annual new writing festival that students take part in, meaning you are consistently involved in performing new and contemporary work.